OpenEvalProject/evals/manuscripts/elife-30649/v3/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/30649/elife-30649-fig7-v3.jpg)

 **Figure 7.:** A protein interaction network plot using the STRING database between genes in learning-related (darkred, green, greenyellow) and song production (black, blue, darkgreen, orange, royalblue) modules.
 Nodes are scaled by number of connections.
 Edge width is determined by scaling the STRING protein interaction confidence score for the two nodes by the product of each node’s intramodular connectivity.
-Interactions within learning or song production modules are omitted for clarity.10.7554/eLife.30649.033Figure 7—source data 1.Figure 7.
+Interactions within learning or song production modules are omitted for clarity.

 We ranked interactions by four different metrics designed to emphasize or deemphasize gene significance, intramodular connectivity, and differential connectivity in juveniles vs. adults (see Materials and methods).
 These metrics provide a basis for selecting protein-protein interactions based on the relationship to the genes and their most strongly correlated behavior, the coexpression network importance of the genes, or the change in connectivity between juvenile and adult birds.
 In using the latter metric, the decreased connectivity of learning-related genes ATF2 and FMR1 in adulthood is accounted for and interactions involving those genes are prioritized.
 Interactions between ATF2 and IRF2, DUSP5, and FOS are among the highest scoring interactions using this metric.
 All such interactions are presented in Supplementary file 5.

-## Construct-specific networks
+### Construct-specific networks

 In addition to the overall Area X network presented above, we built and compared construct-specific networks from birds injected with the FoxP2.FL expressing virus versus those injected with the FoxP2.10+ expressing virus versus those expressing GFP (Figure 3—figure supplements 1–3).
 This analysis enabled us to assess the level of construct-driven changes in gene coexpression as well as to test for the presence of the learning-related module in the control birds whose FoxP2 levels were unmanipulated.
 We quantified module preservation between the FoxP2 networks and the GFP network (Figure 3—figure supplement 4).
 In both FoxP2 networks, a gradient of module preservation was observed versus the GFP network with both overlapping and significantly different modules observed.
 Birds in these experimental conditions were siblings, and in some cases from the same clutch, suggesting that the driving effect of network differences is the construct-specific manipulation.
 The green learning-related module was well-preserved across the three networks.
 The strong correlation of this module to learning passed false discovery rate correction in the GFP cohort comprised of only seven birds, indicating that the learning-related coexpression pattern observed in the overall network is also present without FoxP2 manipulation.